-In addition to human pressures, ghost crabs populations have been shown to respond to morphodynamic habitat properties on sandy beaches (Lecrezi 2014).

-Question:

-In this study, we want to investigate beach habitat use by ghost crabs across the dunes and beach habitats of Nanny Goat Beach, as it relates to relationship with the tidal line, and how it might have changed in face of dynamic beach morphology.
+The aim of our study was to investigate beach habitat use by ghost crabs across the dunes and beach habitats of a protected beach, Nanny Goat Beach, as it relates to relationship with the tidal line, and how it might have changed in face of dynamic beach morphology.
+We aimed to characterize the fine scale distribution, patterns and activities of ghost crab in a protected environment, to gain insight about natural and optimal habitats.
 To answer this question, we performed a fine scale survey of ghost crab burrows distribution, size, activity, and opening orientation in relation to the tideline along the beach.
 Using statistical analyses and geographic information systems, we aim to described whether habitat use differs among these habitats and if these can be linked to geomorphological features of the landscape.

-Hypothesis:

-The null hypothesis is that the number of burrows does not differ between the beach and the dunes.
+For the burrow distribution hypothesis, the null hypothesis is that the number of burrows does not differ between the beach and the dunes.
 If the null hypothesis is rejected, the number of burrows will differ between the habitats.
-Reasons that might influence this are the higher number of hiding habitats in the dunes, due to its proximity to vegetation, and lowlying grasses for example, however, the beach is closer to the tidal line racks, a known place for ghost crabs to scavenge at night.

 In terms of the size, the null hypothesis is that there is no difference in the size of the burrows opening between the beach and the dunes.
-If the null hypothesis is rejected, there are two possible scenarios, it could be because large organisms dig larger burrows, and have a ecological advantage on the smaller crabs, which would be displaced on the beach.
-If the inverse is true (larger burrows on the beach), this could mean that […]

-The orientation of the burrows can have an influence on their propensity to be flooded by wave active.
-We expect burrows near the shoreline to have openings directed away from the tidal line, whereas the burrows orientation in the dunes could be in any direction.
+If the null hypothesis is rejected, the size of the burrows would differ between the environments, which could have implications for the ecology of the species.
+For the orientation, we expect burrow near the tideline to have openings directed away from the tidal line, whereas the burrows orientation in the dunes could be in any direction, given the higher chances of burrows being flooded near the tideline.

-Previous studies at Sapelo Island have mapped the distribution of ghost crab burrows, but not intensively.
-However, based on these studies, it’s possible to map the tide line edge based on the coordinates.
-Compare to today, we expect the edge to have receded landward.

-“Statistically, the wider and less steep the Georgia beach, the less regular is the progression from smaller foreshore burrows to larger backshore burrows, the more heterogeneous are the burrow sizes in any one zone, and the less is the range in mean burrow size from foreshore to backshore.
-On”

-- To address this question, we can calculate the distance from shoreline for each of the burrows.
-On the x axis, we would plot the distance in m, and on the y axis, we can plot the range of sizes.
-If this hypothesis is true (Hill and Hunter 1973), there would be a greater range of sizes as distances increases.

 Methods

-Study site

-Sapelo Island (coordinated) is one of the barrier islands on the coast of the state of Georgia, United States.

 Burrow distribution survey

-Ghost crab burrows were surveyed on Nanny Goat Beach from October 21 to October 24, 2018 during the Sapelo Field Course 2018.
-Transects perpendicular to the tide line, from the tide line to the edge of the dunes/back dunes transition, were done every 2 meter from the Pavillon to the very south of the Beach, where the Dean’s Creek enters the marsh.
+Nanny Goat Beach is a protected sandy beach, located on Sapelo Island, which is one of the barrier islands on the coast of the state of Georgia, United States.
+Ghost crab burrows were surveyed on Nanny Goat Beach from October 21 to October 24, 2018.
+Two-meter wide transects perpendicular to the tide line, from the tide line to the edge of the dunes/back dunes transition, were done every 2 meter from the Pavillon to the very south of the Beach, where the Dean’s Creek enters the marsh.